baileyherbert/envato.js/README.md

 ---

-This is a wrapper for the new Envato API.
-It parses responses and conveniently returns the exact data you're looking for.
-It also offers:
+This is a library for working with the new Envato API.

 - Supports both OAuth and personal tokens.
 - Automatic renewal of OAuth access tokens.
 - Simple error handling.
 - Full type hinting and autocompletion.

-It also works in modern browsers.
-If you need to support older browsers, consider using a bundler such as Webpack with Babel.
+- Works in modern browsers.

 ---